 Frequently Asked Questions

-Many variables get lost in the process when fitting your home for solar.
-Many homeowners end up paying extra for inflated prices or unnecessary fees for either small systems or low quality panels.
-Getting a Solar Market Price Report will give you a full view of exactly what you’ll be paying for when getting solar.
+Our quotes give you a complete rundown of what your system will be like, including system size, panel types, and other adders you may want to include in your package.
+With other providers, many variables get lost in the process when fitting your home for solar.
+Homeowners end up paying extra for inflated prices or unnecessary fees for either small systems or low-quality panels.
+Getting a quote with Purus Emergy will give you a full view of exactly what you’ll be paying for when getting solar.

 Why is it important to have your house system sized correctly before getting started?